Mahurangi Magazine logo

 Cimino | 7 Aug 2024

-Opportunist, along with perfectionist, were just two of the many terms Cimino, as a child, had misapprehended as entirely laudatory attributes—Cimino and a sibling being, almost certainly, each somewhere along the autistic continuum.
-Although his father, Claud…
+Opportunist, along with perfectionist, were just two of the many terms Cimino, as a child, had misapprehended as entirely laudatory attributes—Cimino and an adjacent sibling being, almost certainly, each somewhere along the autistic continuum.
+Although his…

 Read more